osteele/Arduino_SerialRecord/README.md

 This sketch repeatedly receives two values, and send back the same values in the opposite order as well as their sum.

-(This mode of communication, where a connection is used both to send and receive, is called "full duplex".)
+(This mode of communication, where the same connection is used both to send and receive data, is called "full duplex".)

 This sketch pairs well with the SendReceiveMultipleValues example from the [SerialRecord library for Processing] library.